 As a result of the restrictions by the PRC Government on cross-border Renminbi fund flows, the availability of Renminbi outside the PRC is limited.

-While the People's Bank of China (PBoC) has entered into agreements on the clearing of Renminbi business with financial institutions in a number of financial centres and cities (the Renminbi Clearing Banks), including but not limited to Hong Kong and are in the process of establishing Renminbi clearing and settlement mechanisms in several other jurisdictions (the Settlement Arrangements), the current size of Renminbi denominated financial assets outside the PRC is limited.
+Currently, licensed banks in Singapore and Hong Kong may offer limited Renminbi denominated banking services to Singapore residents, Hong Kong residents and specified business customers.
+The PBOC has established Renminbi clearing and settlement mechanics for participating banks in the Applicable Jurisdictions through settlement agreements (the Settlement Agreements) on the clearing of Renminbi business with financial institutions in a number of financial centres and cities (each a RMB Clearing Bank)

+and these RMB Clearing Banks have been permitted to engage in the settlement of Renminbi trade transactions.

-There are restrictions imposed by PBoC on Renminbi business participating banks in respect of cross-border Renminbi settlement, such as those relating to direct transactions with PRC enterprises.
-Furthermore, Renminbi business participating banks do not have direct Renminbi liquidity support from PBoC.
-The Renminbi Clearing Banks only have access to onshore liquidity support from PBoC for the purpose of squaring open positions of participating banks for limited types of transactions and are not obliged to square for participating banks any open positions resulting from other foreign exchange transactions or conversion services.
-In such cases, the participating banks will need to source Renminbi from outside the PRC to square such open positions.
+Renminbi business participating banks do not have direct Renminbi liquidity support from the PBOC.
+The relevant RMB Clearing Bank only has access to onshore liquidity support from the PBOC for the purpose of squaring open positions of participating banks for limited types of transactions.
+The relevant RMB Clearing Bank is not obliged to square for participating banks any open positions resulting from other foreign exchange transactions or conversion services and the participating banks will need to source Renminbi from outside the PRC to square such open positions.

 Although it is expected that the offshore Renminbi market will continue to grow in depth and size, its growth is subject to many constraints as a result of PRC laws and regulations on foreign exchange.
-There is no assurance that new PRC regulations will not be promulgated or the Settlement Arrangements will not be terminated or amended in the future which will have the effect of restricting availability of Renminbi outside the PRC.
+There is no assurance that new PRC regulations will not be promulgated or the Settlement Agreements will not be terminated or amended so as to have the effect of restricting availability of Renminbi outside the PRC.
 The limited availability of Renminbi outside the PRC may affect the liquidity of the Renminbi Certificates.
 To the extent the Trustee is required to source Renminbi in the offshore market to service its Renminbi Certificates, there is no assurance that the Trustee will be able to source such Renminbi on satisfactory terms, if at all.
 If Renminbi is not available in certain circumstances as described in the Conditions applicable to the Renminbi Certificates, the Trustee can make payments in U.S. dollars.